beakerbrowser/beakerbrowser.com/_docs/index.md

 </div>

 With forking, you can modify any site, and deploy it instantly.
-Our hope is to create a community of social hacking, where users can freely modify FOSS software and share their work.
+Users can rebuild applications to work exactly how they like.
+Our mission is to put the tools of creation back into the users' hands.
 It will be weird, chaotic, and creative -- just like the Web should be!

 Beaker was forked from Chrome.